 A confirmation email, as the name suggests, serves to confirm a certain user action, and this is a very important thing in the customer experience.
-Such emails are particularly valuable because customers anticipate them, for example, to make sure that their purchase, booking or registration is okay.
-Thus, they have higher open rates.
-So, do not miss this chance to establish good ties with your subscribers – our tips will definitely be helpful.
-Let’s go!
+Such emails are particularly valuable because customers anticipate them, for example, to make sure their purchase, booking, or registration went through.
+That’s why they typically see higher open rates.

 What a confirmation email is